MichaelDono/cardiac-support-group/src/pages/information-support/exercise-classes.md

   - heading: What does the programme involve?
     body: |
       Lorem ipsum dolor sit amet, consectetur adipiscing elit.
+  - heading: How do I get involved?
+    body: |
+      Before taking part in our exercise classes you'll need to be referred by either your hospitial or GP.
+    links:
+      text: Click here to find out more about referrals.
+      url: "../../join"
 isPage: true
 ---